dannyvankooten/www.dannyvankooten.com/content/blog/2025/2025-01-16-building-privacy-friendly-website-analytics.md

 title = "Building self-hosted and privacy-friendly website analytics.
 Again."
 +++

-> TLDR: I am building a standalone version of Koko Analytics: https://github.com/koko-analytics/koko-analytics
+<div class="alert" role="alert">TLDR: I am building a standalone version of Koko Analytics so that you can use it for non-WordPress sites.
+You can follow the project on GitHub here: <a href="https://github.com/koko-analytics/koko-analytics">github.com/koko-analytics/koko-analytics</a>.</div>

 The year is 2025 and I once again find myself building an open-source, self-hostable, privacy-friendly website analytics product.